 1. To have a claim to spousal support, you must meet the entitlement threshold.

 - Non-compensatory (needs-based) support.

-Compensatory support is paid in situations where a spouse has given up their career advancement or income generating ability for the sake of the family or the other spouse.
-Examples of compensatory support entitlement include stay-at-home parents or spouses whose career came second because they moved to support the other spouses career.
+When a spouse has given up their career advancement or income-generating ability for the sake of the family or the other spouse, they receive compensatory support.
+Examples of compensatory support entitlement include stay-at-home parents or spouses whose career came second because they moved to support the other spouse’s career.

-Non-compensatory support is paid in situations where a spouse is unable to support themselves regardless of their contribution to the family or other spouse.
-Examples of compensatory support entitlement include a spouse who is too sick to work, or a spouse who cannot return to the workforce because of age or other valid reason.
+Where a spouse is unable to support themselves regardless of their contribution to the family or other spouse, they receive non-compensatory support.
+Examples of compensatory support entitlement include a spouse who is too sick to work or a spouse who cannot return to the workforce because of age or other valid reason.

 2. Spousal support must meet certain objectives under the law.

-The Divorce Act sets out these four spousal support objectives, which are similar under the Family Law Act:
+The Divorce Act sets out these four objectives, which are similar under the Family Law Act: